Macron unveils massive 'France 2030' green investment plan | DW | 12.10.2021

 "We must rebuild the framework for productive independence for France and Europe," he said.

-The €30 billion comes on top of a €100 billion recovery plan that Macron's government created last year to help prop up an economy battered by the pandemic, much of which went into investment in green energy.
+The €30 billion comes on top of a €100 billion recovery plan that Macron's government created last year to help prop up an economy battered by the pandemic.
+Much of that funding was invested into green energy.

-Less than a year out from France's next presidential election,far-right National Rally leader Marine Le Pen dismissed the plan as an expensive part of Macron's re-election campaign.
+Less than a year from France's next presidential election, far-right National Rally leader Marine Le Pen dismissed the plan as an expensive part of Macron's reelection campaign.

 es/aw (AFP, Reuters)